wpm/bisemantic/README.md

 ## Running

-Run this tool with the command `bisemantic`.
+Run Bisemantic with the command `bisemantic`.
 Subcommands enable you to train and use models and partition data into cross-validation sets.
 Run `bisemantic --help` for details about specific commands.